CUBRID/cubrid-manual/en/sql/tuning.rst

 Using SQL Hint
 ==============

 Using hints can affect the performance of query execution.
-You can allow the query optimizer to create more efficient execution plan by referring the SQL HINT.
+You can allow the query optimizer to create more efficient execution plan by referring to the SQL HINT.
 The SQL HINTs related tale join and index are provided by CUBRID.

 ::